ExpediaGroup/waggle-dance/README.md

     tar -xzf waggle-dance-<version>-bin.tgz

-Although it's not necessary, we recommend to export the environment variable _WAGGLE_DANCE_HOME_ by setting its value to the location of the uncompressed directory:
+Although it's not necessary, we recommend exporting the environment variable _WAGGLE_DANCE_HOME_ by setting its value to wherever you extracted it to:

-    export export WAGGLE_DANCE_HOME=/<foo>/<var>/waggle-dance
+    export WAGGLE_DANCE_HOME=/<foo>/<var>/waggle-dance

 Then _cd_ into the uncompressed directory _waggle-dance_ or `$WAGGLE_DANCE_HOME` and type the following commands:

     cp $WAGGLE_DANCE_HOME/conf/waggle-dance-server.yml.template $WAGGLE_DANCE_HOME/conf/waggle-dance-server.yml
     cp $WAGGLE_DANCE_HOME/conf/waggle-dance-federation.yml.template $WAGGLE_DANCE_HOME/conf/waggle-dance-federation.yml

-Edit the property `remote-meta-store-uris` in _./conf/waggle-dance-federation.yml_ and point the URL at your own metastore.
+Edit the property `remote-meta-store-uris` in _./conf/waggle-dance-federation.yml_ and modify this to contain the URL(s) of the metastore(s) you want to federate.

-Refer to the [configuration](#configuration) section for details about the configuration the configuration files.
+Refer to the [configuration](#configuration) section for further details about the available configuration settings.

 ### Running on the command line